wiggywombathead/proteus/notes.md

 requiring to be loaded where it is, and the MMU messes with this.

 Now the problem is the function `mmu\_init()` cannot be called from a function.
+This is because (I imagine) the function is loaded into the program counter, but then since the address map is changed in this function, the kernel does not know where to return execution after the function terminates (or it does, but this address has now changed).

+For testing purposes, a series of `mmio_write()` and `mmio_read()` calls were tested.
+On writing and subsequently reading from address around `0x00100000`, the kernel printed out garbage.
+Upon further testing this was found to be
+because:
+  * the kernel starts at `0x8000` and grows upwards (the stack starts at `0x8000` and grows downwards, i.e. towards `0x0`)
+  * the page metadata starts at `0xe000` (at the time of testing) and spans up to `0x1ce000`
+  * the kernel heap starts at `0x1ce000` hence ends at `0x2ce000`

+Thus when trying to write to these low addresses and read them back, we were messing up all the data we had put there to manage memory, processes, etc.
+`mmio_write()` and `mmio_read()` are inherently unsafe but vital for debugging and in general getting low-level things to work.
+Hence if they need to be used, they must read and write addresses strictly after the end of the heap, `0x2e000` at the time of writing.

 ## stdlib.c
 ARM processors have no native instructions for integer division.
 That means we